10 Great Sneakers for Men

 5. Alpine Swiss Men's Stefan Suede Trim Retro Fashion Sneakers

-I love these sneakers because they remind me of the classic suede Puma sneakers I wore in high school.
+I love because they remind me of the classic suede Puma sneakers I wore in high school.
 These came in red and blue, and I always rocked a pair of the blues.
 These have the suede upper, and they do have that vibe.
 Alpine Swiss makes some great shoes, very affordable, and very cool.
-These are not exactly retro in my book, but still a sweet pair of summertime kicks to make you stand out from the crowd a bit.
+These are not exactly retro in my book, but still a sweet pair of summertime kicks to make you stand out from the crowd a bit. these sneakers

 - Nylon & Suede Upper